 The UAE Central Bank, established in 1980, is the governing body that regulates and supervises all banks operating in the UAE.
-The UAE Central Bank has supervisory responsibility for all banking institutions in the UAE.
-Supervision is carried out through on-site inspections and review of periodic submissions
+The UAE Central Bank has supervisory responsibility for all banking institutions in

-(3) Includes lending to residents, non-banking financial institutions, trade bills discounted and loans and advances for the Government and public sector and private sector (corporates and individuals) in local and foreign currency.
+Includes lending to residents, non-banking financial institutions, trade bills discounted and loans and advances for the Government and public sector and private sector (corporates and individuals) in local and foreign currency.